dabrahams/standard/README.md

 2. Except as indicated, statements are executed in sequence.

 3. Statements do not require explicit statement delimiter.
 Semicolons can be used to separate statements explicitly, for legibility or to disambiguate exceptional situations.

-4. (Note) A common practice is to simply each statement on a new line.
+[Note: A common practice is to write each statement on a new line.]

 ## 4.2.
 Brace statements (a.k.a. code blocks)